Congratulations to our 2013/2014 award recipients!

-Some Podium of Life students went to Whistler to practice their freestyle tricks at the water ramps.
+Podium of Life students will be doing water ramp camps at Whistler.
 Check out this video: http://www.youtube.com/watch?v=bvrI37RS7i8

 Serious time on snow is a daily focus of Podium of Life and students receive training from certified coaches in both freestyle skiing and alpine racing.